dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 as the resulting process lives, the container will also stay running.
 If the process is killed inside the container, the container will also stop.

----

-SWITCH TO SLIDE

----

----

-SWITCH TO SLIDE

----

----

-SWITCH TO SLIDE

----

-Let's see the image building process in action, before we continue with the rest of the presentation.
+Now that we have covered most of the basics there is to Docker we are going to show you a small demo where you can see the image building process in action,

 ---